Tokyo Olympics: 13-year-old Momiji Nishiya wins gold in the women's street skateboarding

 Watch Japan's 13-year-old Momiji Nishiya win the first-ever Olympic gold medal in women's street skateboarding at Tokyo Olympics 2020.Full Article

-Thirteen-year-old Momiji Nishiya of Japan won the first Olympic skateboard competition for women on Monday, while Rayssa Leal, a..
+13-year-old Momiji Nishiya becomes Japan's youngest gold medal winner and one of the youngest Olympic champions of all-time with..

-American sprinter Sha'Carri Richardson, expected to be one of the biggest draws at the Tokyo Olympics, will miss the 100 meters at..
+Thirteen-year-old Momiji Nishiya of Japan won the first Olympic skateboard competition for women on Monday, giving the host nation..